The Sign of the Seahorse

 A collection of letters (with illustrations) from various, obscure explorers who are credited with discovering several of the major types of Dragons.
 The letters have been compiled and illustrated by a Professor Rowland W. Greasebeam, B.Sc (Serp.), F.R.Aud.

 This book is absolutely hysterical!
 I found the Eleventh Anniversary Edition at the library just the other day.
 I had read the original several years ago, (enough years ago that I forgot the title) and finally rediscovered it!
 Much to my enjoyment, there was an extra chapter of dragons.
 If you read it, read everything in it.
 The acknowledgements, the disclaimers in the back, the introductions to each chapter, everything.
 It is sooooo funny!
 (See?
-I resorted to a typical extention of a two letter word to fully express my enthusiasm, e.g. I really like it.)
+I resorted to a typical extention of a two letter word to fully express my enthusiasm, i.e. I really like it.)
 It would be good for all ages, as the younger ones can enjoy the illustrations and the older (but young at heart) can laugh themselves silly at the humor.